 While you have to see an employer chosen physician for the first 90 days after your injury, you’re free to choose your own doctor following this period.
 However, the doctor you see must be a licensed healthcare professional.
 You’re not required to have your doctor approved by your employer or their insurance agency.

-If You Aren’t Certain About Your Rights, Talk To A Workers Compensation Lawyer
+If You Aren’t Certain About Your Rights, Talk To one of Our Workers Compensation Attorneys

 In a perfect world, you’d never be injured in the first place at work.
 In that same world, if you did sustain an injury your employer would do everything in their power to help you to get the care and compensation you deserve.